P. N. Ravindran

 He joined Bharatiya Janata Party in March 2021 in presence of Union Finance Minister Nirmala Sitharamanin Kochi.

 Career

 Ravindran graduated in Law from Government Law College, Ernakulam in the year 1979, enrolled in Bar Council of Kerala on 16 December 1979 and started practicing in Kerala High Court.
 While practicing in various branches of law, served as Additional Central Government Standing Counsel from 18.06.1998 to 21.04.1999, Legal Advisor and Standing Counsel for Guruvayur Devaswom from 201.11.2002 to 25.04.2005.

-He was appointed as the Additional Judge of Kerala High Court on 12 December 2007 and became elevated as Permanent Judge from 9 December 2009.
+He was appointed as an additional judge of Kerala High Court on 12 December 2007 and confirmed as a permanent judge from 9 December 2009.